-The only drawback is that you can’t use really sweet add-ins, or else the ice cream may be overly sweet.
+The only drawback with no-churn ice cream is that you can't use really sweet add-ins, or else the ice cream may be overly sweet.

 However, that's when pistachios are perfect!
 No added sugar, the only sugar is in the sweetened condensed milk.
 Easy peasy and absolutely perfectly sweet enough.
 If you like ice cream and pistachios, this mild ice cream is definitely for you.

 I made this recipe actually because I couldn't find any store bought pistachio ice cream without any chunks of chocolate, nuts or whatever.
 I wanted it super smooth, and figured, I just as well try make it at home.